Mental Health Facilities Wallowa County, OR

 Pioneer Guest Home Ii Inc

 Pioneer Guest Home Ii Inc is a mental health facility in Wallowa County, OR, located at 101 East Main Street, P. o.
 Box 326, 97828 zip code.
 Pioneer Guest Home Ii Inc offers Residential treatment and Telemedicine/telehealth.
-Pioneer Guest Home Ii Inc provides Individual psychotherapy, Cognitive behavioral therapy and Activity therapy to Adults, Young adults and Seniors 65 or older.
-Pioneer Guest Home Ii Inc also supports Persons with traumatic brain injury, Veterans and Persons who have experienced trauma.
-Some other services offered by Pioneer Guest Home Ii Inc include Integrated primary care services, Family psychoeducation and Court-ordered outpatient treatment.
+Pioneer Guest Home Ii Inc provides Group therapy, Behavior modification and Trauma therapy to Seniors 65 or older, Adults and Young adults.
+Pioneer Guest Home Ii Inc also supports Persons with co-occurring mental and substance use disorders, Persons with eating disorders and Persons with serious mental illness.
+Some other services offered by Pioneer Guest Home Ii Inc include Suicide prevention services, Psychosocial rehabilitation services and Illness management and recovery.

 Frequently asked questions at mental health facilities in Wallowa County, OR: